pgjdbc/pgjdbc/docs/content/documentation/binary-data.md

 To use the BYTEA data type you should simply use the `getBytes()` , `setBytes()` , `getBinaryStream()` , or `setBinaryStream()` methods.

-To use the Large Object functionality you can use either the `LargeObject` class provided by the PostgreSQL™ JDBC driver, or by using the `getBLOB()` and `setBLOB()` methods.
+To use the Large Object functionality you can use either the `LargeObject` class provided by the PostgreSQL® JDBC driver, or by using the `getBLOB()` and `setBLOB()` methods.

 > **IMPORTANT**